Ability to Gain Control Over Your Brain Activity and its Relation to Spiritual Practice

 ‘Residual Echo’ of Ancient Humans in Scans May Hold Clues to Mental Disorders

 How much one’s brain resembles that of an ancient human may have a direct effect on mental health in cognition, according to a recent study.
-The evidence from MRI scans suggests that such Neanderthal-derived genetic variations may also hold clues to understanding deficits seen in schizophrenia and autism-related disorders, say the researchers.
+The evidence from MRI scans suggests that such Neanderthal-derived genetic variations may also hold clues to understanding deficits seen in schizophrenia and autism-related disorders.

-“It’s been proposed that Neanderthals depended on visual-spatial abilities and toolmaking, for survival, more so than on the social affiliation and group activities that typify the success of modern humans — and that Neanderthal brains evolved to preferentially support these visuospatial functions,” Berman explained.
-“Now we have direct neuroimaging evidence that such trade-offs may still be operative in our brains.”
+“It’s been proposed that Neanderthals depended on visual-spatial abilities and toolmaking, for survival, more so than on the social affiliation and group activities that typify the success of modern humans — and that Neanderthal brains evolved to preferentially support these visuospatial functions.” –Karen Berman, M.D.
+NIMH

-Learn more here about residual Neanderthal genetic brain variations.
+Learn more about residual Neanderthal genetic brain variations